Boating Safety Tips

 Boating

-- Take a safe boating course and get your California Boater Card.
+- Take a boating safety course and get your California Boater Card:

 - Even the most experienced boaters can learn from boating safety courses.

-- Click here to download the virtual safety check form or to schedule a vessel safety check.
+- Select this link to download the virtual safety check form or to schedule a vessel safety check.

-- File a Float Plan: Email/text a float plan to a loved one or friend with details of your trip in the event of an emergency.
+- File a float plan: Prior to leaving, share your float plan with a loved one or friend with details of your trip in the event of an emergency.

-- Check the weather.
-Know the latest weather forecast prior to going out and check regularly for changing conditions.
+- Check the weather: Know the latest weather forecast prior to going out and check it regularly for changing conditions.

 - In swift water, even the strongest swimmers may be easily overwhelmed.
 By the time a person is struggling in the water, a rescue is extremely unlikely and places the rescuer at risk.

-- DBW works with water safety partners throughout the state to offer programs to help ensure boaters have access to life jackets.
+- State Parks’ Division of Boating and Waterways works with water safety partners throughout the state to offer programs to help ensure boaters have access to life jackets.
 For example, life jackets can be borrowed for free at one of over 100 local life jacket loaner stations throughout the state.

 - Do not drink and boat.
 Alcohol continues to be the leading known contributing factor in recreational boating deaths in the United States.

-- BUI convictions can result in up to six months in jail and/or fines of up to $1,000.
+- Boating under the influence, or BUI, convictions can result in up to six months in jail and/or fines of up to $1,000.
 Two convictions within seven years could add a jail term of up to one year.
 Boaters caught operating under the influence may also have their voyage terminated and their vessel impounded.

 - Actively supervise children in and around open bodies of water, giving them your undivided attention.
 Do not assume that someone is watching them.